vuepress-theme-hope/vuepress-theme-hope-v1/docs/theme/src/guide/markdown/align.md

 ## Demo

+:::: danger
-`vuepress-theme-hope` v2 is still in W.I.P, the API may have
+vuepress-theme-hope v2 is still in W.I.P, the API may have

 ::: center
 Significant changes.